ahadb/vanilla-node/README.md

 ```

 Asynchronous programming with callbacks can be confusing and look unnecessarily complicated.
 You will get used to them if you apply
 yourself to learning this foundational concept in Node.js and JavaScript as a whole.
-This will allow us to have hundreds, or even
+This will allow you to have hundreds, or even
 thousands of pending requests and perform those blocking queries asynchronously.

 Here is the typical error callback convention in pseudo code: